 Building on the Bachelor of Social Work (BSW) program, the MSW program at UNCP both continues and enhances the current mission while emphasizing field practicum as a mechanism for integration of knowledge and experience.
-The program provides students with opportunities to apply the advanced social work generalist model under the supervision of a practicing social worker.
+The program gives students opportunities to apply the advanced social work generalist model under a practicing social worker's supervision.
 The program includes the following goals: